 - Their post activity is non coherent or written in bad English

 Think about your Facebook friends that you know are real.
 Many of them post lots of photos over time.
 They’ll post pictures of their kids, their extended family members and funny memes.
 Fake users rarely post a lot of photos.

 If you suspect a fake Facebook profile, check the recent activity on the user’s wall.
 If the user is performing various activities from time to time, such as posting updates, adding photos and getting tagged by friends, then it’s probably a real account.
 On the other hand, if the timeline is strangely absent of any type of activity, you’re probably looking at a fake Facebook account.

 You can report fake Facebook profiles by clicking on their cover photos and clicking the report tab.
 Instructions can be found here.

-Facebook have in the past deleted masses of fake accounts which is a good thing.
+Facebook have in the past deleted masses of fake accounts but this is not something that we know about in great detail.
 They really have to help prevent these fake accounts because as we as marketeers and brand owners don’t have the time to police it on an individual level.